stfc/PSyclone/doc/nemo.rst

     supported and will raise an exception;
  9. When generating new variable names, no attempt is made to avoid clashing with variables already present in the NEMO source.
+10. The psyGen.Node base class now has an _ast property to hold a pointer into the associated fparser2 AST.
+However, the psyGen.Kern class already has an _fp2_ast property that points to the whole fparser2 AST of the kernel code.
+This will be rationalised in
+    #241.